Physics - From Classroom to Career Sophomore Year

 In general, are you interested in the health professions at Fairfield?
 You can receive specific advice on how to best prepare yourself to become a strong applicant for admission to a health professions school.
 Each semester, in addition to regular program meetings with all other pre-health students, you'll meet one-on-one with the program advisor.
 Those strategy sessions will help you determine how to best plan and carry out all of the components of building your application packet for graduate programs.
-The health professions advisor also works with the Career Planning Center to offer general and specific advice, to anyone on campus, concerning the many professional opportunities in the health sciences.
+The health professions advisor also works with the to offer general and specific advice, to anyone on campus, concerning the many professional opportunities in the health sciences.
 In addition to the necessary science courses, internships and research opportunities, Fairfield also provides you with a strong background in the liberal arts that emphasizes the ethical and human side of medicine, through appropriate courses in the social sciences and humanities.
 This helps students to build a broad perspective on healthcare and its associated issues, such as patient's rights, health care policy and legislation, ethics, etc.

 All of this serves to make Fairfield applicants stand out during the very competitive admissions process.
 Here is the four-year course of study.
 In sophomore year, you should be earning good grades in all your classes, especially the science classes.
 The best time for students to gain valuable experience within the health care setting is usually during the summer before the junior year.
 Make sure that you investigate various options for clinical exposure or research with the health professions advisor during the sophomore year so that you know what you will be doing for the summer.

 Also talk to your faculty advisor about: